Jaan Se Pyaara: Synopsis

-The film shows police Inspector Jai (Govinda) living a middle-class life with his mother (Aruna Irani) and physically and mentally challenged brother Sundar (also Govinda).
-One day he arrests Pandey, and after questioning him, finds out that the person behind the crime was Guman Singh (Raza Murad).
+The film shows police Inspector Jai living a middle-class life with his mother and physically and mentally challenged brother Sundar.
+One day he arrests Pandey, and after questioning him, finds out that the person behind the crime was Guman Singh.
 He arrests Guman.
 A series of explosions creates havoc in the city.
 The bombers demand Guman's unconditional release.
 The police comply.
 They threaten Jai with dire consequences, forcing Jai to resign from his job.

-Hoping that he and his family are safe, Jai starts to re-build his life, along with his sweetheart, Sharmila (Divya Bharti) who was an orphan.
-Then his mother is killed in an accident, and his brother is abducted by Jagtap Singh (Kiran Kumar) and Guman, who demand that he return a bag containing their valuables.
+Hoping that he and his family are safe, Jai starts to re-build his life, along with his sweetheart, Sharmila who was an orphan.
+Then his mother is killed in an accident, and his brother is abducted by Jagtap Singh and Guman, who demand that he return a bag containing their valuables.
 Jai is willing to do anything to get back his brother.
 Jhatap Singh and Guman Singh tell Jay that if he doesn't return the box they will kill his brother.
 Sundar had hidden the bag and children who were playing with him tell Jai where it is.
 Jai brings the box to Jagtap Singh, but they don't release Sundar.
 Jai rescues his brother and starts fighting with them.
 Jagtap Singh says that he had killed Jai's mother.
 When Sundar hears that, Sundar starts fighting with Jagtap Singh, while Jai fights Gunman Singh.
-Sundar kills Jagtap Singh and Sundar kills Gunman Singh.
+Sundar kills Jagtap Singh and Jai kills Guman Singh.
 Jay takes his brother to hospital where he recovers.